 Status

 The expansion is proposed on federal lands within the 1854 Treaty territory that are home to old-growth, undisturbed forests populated by northern white cedar stands over 140 years old as well as other unique and sensitive plant life and water sources.
-Whatever happens here needs to be done in meaningful consultation with the affected tribes and include robust consideration of the impacts the expansion would have on rare ecosystems of deep economic, cultural and ecological significance.
+Expanding into these lands would impact rare ecosystems of deep economic, cultural and ecological significance, as well as important treaty rights and obligations.

 The draft EIS for the proposed expansion onto Superior National Forest and treaty lands fails to prioritize the rights of Tribes, overlooks water-quality impacts, and unreasonably concludes that the loss of unique forests would be reversible.